Varsity Baseball - Boys

-Assistant Coach/Pitching Coach: Mike Gracey
+Assistant Coach - Pitching: Mike Gracey

-In addition to his coaching duties, Coach Gracey is a member of the English Department at Pingree School.
+In addition to his coaching duties, Mike Gracey is a member of the English Department at Pingree School.
 He played baseball for the legendary coach and pitching guru Bill Thurston at Amherst College, where he graduated from in 1987.
 Coach Gracey brings an abundance of baseball knowledge to the Pingree Baseball Program.
 He is the primary Assistant Coach and works closely with the pitchers.

 Mike Cipriani returns for his second year and first full-season as an Assistant Baseball Coach.
 Coach Cipriani is a 2012 graduate from Bishop Fenwick High School, where as a senior he was recognized as a Salem News All-Star Honorable Mention in the outfield.
 He then went on to play club baseball at Merrimack College before graduating in 2016.
 Coach Cipriani is currently completing his M.S. in Sports Leadership at Northeastern University.